-- ISCO Festival: The International Students Cultural Organization, ISCO, is a club for both international and American students.
-For many years, ISCO has sponsored an annual evening festival of international entertainment.
-The students select a festival theme, which reflects a worldly event, and prepare food using recipes and ingredients from their native countries.
-The entertainment for the festival is multicultural and also includes a fashion show, Parade of Nations, featuring the native dress of many countries.
-The ISCO advisor is Dr. Scott Nokes, 246 Smith Hall, ext.
-3303. - Chinese New Year: The Chinese Student Association organizes a wonderful Chinese New Year Celebration including a banquet and entertainment.
-Their advisor is Debbie Davis, 129 Pace Hall, ext.
-5965. - Diwali Festival: Every year the Indian Student Association celebrates Diwali.
+- Moreover, it is a time when people travel long distances just to receive 'Tika' and blessings form their parents and senior family members. - Diwali Festival: Every year the Indian Student Association celebrates Diwali.
 On the dark nights of Diwali the sound of firecrackers announces the celebration of the favorite festival of Indians.
 Homes are decorated, sweets are distributed by everyone and thousands of lamps lit to create a world of fantasy.
 Of all the festivals celebrated in India, Diwali is by far the most glamorous and important.
 Enthusiastically enjoyed by people of every religion, its magical and radiant touch creates an atmosphere of joy and festivity.
-Diwali Celebrations in India are similar to Christmas celebrations in the USA. - Miss Troy University Scholarship Pageant: One of the highlights of Spring Semester is the Miss Troy University Scholarship Pageant.
+Diwali Celebrations in India are similar to Christmas celebrations in the USA. - Miss Troy University Scholarship Pageant: One of the highlights of Fall Semester is the Miss Troy University Scholarship Pageant.
 The Miss Troy University Scholarship Pageant is a preliminary to the Miss Alabama Pageant.
 Students interested in participating should contact Brenda Campbell, 104 Adams Administration Building, ext.
 3178 or Sara Jo Burks, 116 Pace Hall, ext.
 3346. - Pep Rallies: Before all home football games the cheerleaders sponsor a pep rally at the Trojan Arena or at the amphitheater.
 Join us on Thursday nights at 6:00 p.m. to cheer on the Trojans! - Rush: Rush or membership recruitment is a word you will hear mentioned many times during your college career.
 Many student organizations use the word rush to refer to the time they select new members.
 Social fraternities and sororities most commonly use this term.
 We hope that you will consider being a part of a student organization on campus.
-If you decide to "rush" a fraternity or sorority here is some basic information you need to know:

-Fraternity Rush: Men rush fraternities the first three days of fall semester and the first three days of spring semester.
+If you decide to "rush" a fraternity or sorority here is some basic information you need to know: - Fraternity Rush: Men rush fraternities the first three days of fall semester and the first three days of spring semester.
 You will see posters placed all over campus which will give you the times and places of the parties.
-No alcohol is allowed during fraternity rush.

-Sorority Membership Recruitment: Membership Recruitment is a series of parties hosted for you so the sororities can get to know you and you can get to know the sororities.
+No alcohol is allowed during fraternity rush. - Sorority Membership Recruitment: Membership Recruitment is a series of parties hosted for you so the sororities can get to know you and you can get to know the sororities.
 Sorority membership recruitment is a mutual selection process.
-The Panhellenic Council will send you a membership recruitment booklet during the summer announcing the dates.

-NPHC Rush: The traditional African American Greek organizations host rush during the school year.
+The Panhellenic Council will send you a membership recruitment booklet during the summer announcing the dates. - NPHC Rush: The traditional African American Greek organizations host rush during the school year.
 This process is commonly referred to as "new membership intake".
 Look for posters announcing these rush events.

 The IFC and Panhellenic Council mail out rush booklets each summer to incoming students.
 Please read these booklets for more information about registration, cost and Greek life.